Brilliant (band): Career

-Speaking of the creative process of recording the album with SAW, Youth said, "We’d be cowriting with them, starting a new song, and Pete Waterman would come in with a handful of New York import 12”s with him, and he’d go to the record player and say, 'Right, that’s the fuckin' bassline!', and then he'd play another record and go, 'That’s the beat!’.
-Then he'd play another record, it's Cyndi Lauper, and he'd go, 'That's the melody!"

-"It was that Picasso thing; don’t borrow, steal it.
-I loved that.
-And that got me and Jimmy thinking, let’s go further and sample it, and make the music from other people’s records."

-Speaking of Brilliant's final single, a cover of "The End of The World," which failed to chart at all, June and Youth expressed reservations over the choice of the song, with the singer suggesting the release had been a half-hearted effort released at the behest of the record company.

-"I just thought it was schmaltz," Youth added.
-"Bill [Drummond] really pushed for that."

-Following the commercial failure of the band's debut album, WEA failed to pick up Brilliant's contract for renewal.
-But when the act were offered a lucrative new deal with Polydor, WEA took them to court and forced an extension of their contract, which the label argued had only not been picked up due to an administrative oversight.

-Despite forcing a continuation of the band's contract, WEA did not release any further material by Brilliant, leaving Youth to pursue a career as a producer and writer.

 The band split in late 1986, but group members continued working with each other on subsequent years.
-Jimmy Cauty and Bill Drummond formed The KLF in 1987.
+Jimmy Cauty and Bill Drummond formed the KLF in 1987.
 June Montana formed the female duo Disco 2000 with Cauty's wife Cressida, releasing several singles on the KLF Communications label.
-Youth and Cauty worked together again in the band The Orb.
+Youth and Cauty worked together again in the band the Orb.

 Reviews

+Kiss the Lips of Life

 Trouser Press reviewer Ira Robbins called Kiss the Lips of Life "dismal" and the band "cynical" and "wretched", adding that "[their] lasting cultural significance amounts to its inclusion of ex-Zodiac Mindwarp keyboardist/guitarist Jimmy Cauty, with whom [Bill] Drummond concocted the Justified Ancients of Mu Mu (JAMs)".
 AllMusic were a little more generous, calling Brilliant an initially "promising act: a more soulful take on the aggressive funk-rock of Killing Joke" but added that, after being teamed up with Stock, Aitken and Waterman, they "came up with a generic pop-dance album that fell well short of the original concept".
 Awarding Kiss the Lips of Life two stars out of five, they added that "What aggression there is comes courtesy of Jimmy Cauty's metallic guitar solos; the sterile synth whitewash of SAW dominates the rest of the mix, and vocalist June Montana isn't strong or distinctive enough to fight through it".
+In Music Week, a review of the Kiss the Lips of Life stated that "Brilliant are a very 1986 band with a strong image", but criticized the "lack of punch" and "pale vocals and dance rhythms" on this album.
+Helen Mead awarded the album a 7/10 score, considering that Brilliant "produce some highly memorable soul with bubbling horns and piano, and some extremely electro-junk full of zappy sound effects"; she also added that with Brilliant "you never get bored", as "they're always trying something different, one minute calm and collected, the next furiously funky".